daireto/sqlactive/docs/api/active-record-mixin.md

 def order_by(*columns: ColumnExpressionOrStrLabelArgument[Any]) -> AsyncQuery[Self]
 ```

-> Applies one or more ORDER BY criteria to the query.
+> Apply one or more ORDER BY criteria to the query.

 > It supports both Django-like syntax and SQLAlchemy syntax.